-- Management Plan for Columbia Wetlands Wildlife Management Area - A Proposal to Prepare an Operational Plan for the Columbia Wetlands Wildlife Management Area, - The RAMSAR Convention on Wetlands - Wildlife Management Areas Regulation of the Wildlife Act B.C. reg.
+- Columbia Wetlands Wildlife Management Area Management Plan- Draft, 2020 - A Proposal to Prepare an Operational Plan for the Columbia Wetlands Wildlife Management Area, - The RAMSAR Convention on Wetlands - Wildlife Management Areas Regulation of the Wildlife Act B.C. reg.
 118/98

 The WMA is a large area and a major responsibility for the Ministry of Forests, Lands, and Natural Resource Operations and Rural Development (FLNRORD).
 Since there are also other government agency responsibilities in the wetlands, the option exists for developing a cooperative funding strategy (i.e. with the Canadian Wildlife Service).
-Funding for specific habitat monitoring and enhancement projects is pursued through several funding agencies including: Fish and Wildlife Compensation Program, Habitat Conservation Trust Foundation, Columbia Basin Trust, Wildlife Habitat Canada, Ducks Unlimited, and Friends of the Columbia Wetlands.
+Funding for specific habitat monitoring and enhancement projects is pursued through several funding agencies including: Fish and Wildlife Compensation Program, Habitat Conservation Trust Foundation, Columbia Basin Trust, Wildlife Habitat Canada, Ducks Unlimited, Healthy Watersheds Initiative, and Friends of the Columbia Wetlands.